FAQs

 Tickets are sold on a non-refundable basis.

-If an event is sold out, we will try and sell your unwanted tickets on your behalf provided you give 72 hours’ notice prior to the start time of the event.
+If an event is sold out, we will try and sell your unwanted tickets on your behalf provided you give 72 hours’ notice prior to the start time of the festival.
 If we can resell your ticket, you will then receive a refund.

 If you are unable to attend an event and cannot give 72 hours’ notice you can choose to donate your ticket to the festival for us to make it available for resale on our website and on the door.
 That way the seat isn’t wasted and it helps raise funds for next year’s festival.